Venus Flytrap (Dionaea) Care Information:

 Food: Venus Flytraps obtain few nutrients from the soil, relying on their traps to catch insects and other prey (yes, it's not just bugs!) to give them the micronutrients they need for long-term health and growth.
 Bugs and other animals are a dietary supplement (like a vitamin pill) that help the plant to grow faster, but are not required in 'human' quantities for the health and survival of the plant; they still absorb and store energy from the sun (photosynthesize), just like other green plants.
 We recommend feeding your plant live or freshly killed food items (think juicy...not a dead 'husk of a bug' from your windowsill!) that are no more than 1/2 the length of the trap in which you are placing it.
 This is so that the trap can completely seal up around the food; after all, if the trap can't completely close, the food may mold and kill that trap.
 Contrary to myth, do not feed your plant hamburger; it will kill the plant.
 Never use fertilizer on your carnivorous plants' soil.
 We know of growers who will use a bit of very weak orchid fertilizer on the leaves of their plants, but we have not found this necessary here in the Houston area.
 We have plenty of food!

-Light: Venus Flytraps enjoy 14 to 16 hours of bright light, either from being outdoors if your conditions allow, or if indoors from a nearby window or supplemental lighting of some sort.
+Light: Venus Flytraps enjoy 14 to 16 hours of bright light, either from being outdoors if your conditions allow, or if indoors from a supplemental lighting source of some sort.
 If growing the plants indoors, we typically recommend bulbs in the 5500K to 6500K color range, and placed 12 to 18 inches from the plant(s), depending on the particular light system you use.
 The amount of light will determine plant coloration.
 If VFTs are grown in insufficient light, they will produce overly long, thin leaves, and the traps will be the same green color as the rest of the leaf.
 As the light increases (and depending on the variety of flytrap), the red coloration intensifies.
 However, since the red coloration absorbs more heat than the typical green color, if the lighting and heat is above a certain point (which will depend on your area), this can cause the plant to stop producing the red coloration.
-We have found that VFTs grown outdoors here in the Houston area will grow very nicely, but even on varieties known for having nice red traps, they will be more yellowish green due to the increased sunlight and heat!
+We have found that VFTs grown outdoors here in the Houston area will grow very nicely, but even on varieties known for having nice red traps, they will be more yellowish green due to the increased sunlight and heat.
+Over the course of time, this can be fatal for these small, tender plants; so temper your desire to grow them outdoors with a bit of caution and TLC!
 Above all, remember to slowly acclimate a flytrap to any changes in condition...especially lighting.
 While they can take bright indirect light, it’s best to start in a lower light environment and slowly increase the amount or intensity of the light gradually to allow the plant to adjust to the environment.